 of the franchise.

-ex-franchisee who established a competing business through her
+established a competing business through her husband's numbered

-The court in this case had no trouble looking behind this
+The Court in this case had no trouble looking behind the

 establish a competing "Pet Stuff" business.
 The "Pet

-Stuff" business also hired away one of the store managers who
+Stuff" business also hired a store manager who had previously

-had worked at the Pet Valu franchise, and even made use of shelving
+worked at the Pet Valu franchise, and even made use of shelving and